Vietnam.vn - Nền tảng quảng bá Việt Nam

 Một hoạt động trải nghiệm ý nghĩa dịp 8-3 khi công đoàn tổ chức cho chồng, bạn trai của các cô giáo trong trường đến thi tài vào bếp - Ảnh: LƯƠNG ĐÌNH KHOA

-Memories of March 8th of joy
+Memories of March 8th filled with joy.

 Không khí 8-3 năm lớp 12 bên các bạn nữ lớp văn với chiếc bánh kem cùng những bông hồng đỏ